Fighting Evil? There’s a Summer Saint for That

 We can uphold Truth and fight these attacks not by any amazing feat, but simply by fulfilling our Ordinary Work in the most perfect way.
 By fulfilling our daily duty within our Domestic Churches we are building up the family culture.
 The family is being attacked, and the more we strengthen and provide examples of a true family, the more we present Truth against lies.
 And we can ask some of the summer saints for help in these areas:

-June 26 was the Optional Memorial of St. Josemaria Escriva, who helped promote the universal call to holiness, in whatever vocation or avocation we live.
+June 26 is the Optional Memorial of St. Josemaria Escriva, who helped promote the universal call to holiness, in whatever vocation or avocation we live.
 That includes the usually hidden vocations of mothers and housewives!

 And housewives have a patron saint to envy: July 29 is the feast of St. Martha, one of the saints of the Gospel, a close friend of Jesus.
 How wonderful to turn to Martha to work on daily chores, knowing that after Christ admonished her, she learned to put Him first in doing all her work.
 How many other saints can brag to have Jesus as a close personal friend, Who dropped by for personal visits and raised a brother from the dead?